3li7u/Git-Summary/README.md

     - To merge current branch with specific branch
     $ git merge [BRANCH-NAME]

-# GitHub Commands:
+# Git Commands for GitHub:

-    - Go to [https://github.com/] and sign up for an account, Remember to use the same e-mail address you used in the Git config.
+    - Go to [GitHub](https://github.com/) and sign up for an account, Remember to use the same e-mail address you used in the Git config.

-    - Create a repo on GitHub
+    - Create a new repo on GitHub

     - To push a local repository to GitHub:
     $ git remote add origin [REPO-URL]